jeffpar/pcjs.v1/apps/pcx86/1981/basic/README.md

 specifying "COM1" redirects the program listing to that window.
 One parallel port has been added to the machine and bound to the same window as well, so you can also use "LPT1".

-Except for the [Music Samples](#music-samples), IBM stored all the BASIC files on the PC-DOS 1.00 diskette as *BINARY* files, to reduce their size; otherwise, one or more of the samples would have had to be removed, since there wasn't enough space on a single-sided 160Kb diskette.
+Except for the [Music Samples](#music-samples), IBM stored all the BASIC files on the PC DOS 1.00 diskette as *BINARY* files, to reduce their size; otherwise, one or more of the samples would have had to be removed, since there wasn't enough space on a single-sided 160Kb diskette.